Date: May 18, 2020; updated February 4, 2021

 As new guidance is issued from the state, the Archbishop will, while being mindful of the recommendations of the CDC and the Georgia Department of Health, consider whether modifications of the protocols for church attendance and parish offices or gatherings might be in order.
 As it stands, the size of parish gatherings outside of the liturgy depends on the space, location, and discretion of the pastor to ensure distancing, health-screening, mask and sanitation requirements can be met.
 Generally, smaller groups of 25 or fewer should be the aim, though 25-50 are allowable.
-Larger events of 50+ people gathering in one location outside of Mass should generally be avoided unless all necessary requirements above can be met with the pastor’s approval.
+Larger events of 50+ people gathering in one location outside of Mass are not permitted under the state of emergency.

 Out of concern for the well-being of all in our communities, everyone is urged to monitor carefully and abide by the directives of federal, state and local authorities, as well as guidelines from the Centers for Disease Control.